newazCS/production-playwright-framework/docs/bdd-beginner-guide.md

 4. Ask a developer to check if the steps are available
 5. Run: `npm run bdd:sauceDemo`
 6. See your test run!

+If you want to learn from a full end-to-end example with a different portal, run `npm run bdd:greenKart` and open `tests/bdd/features/greenKart/e2ePurchase.feature`.

 ---